alloy/RealNative/README.md

 * No longer be required to neatly separate view/controller code from native [threaded] code that affects the entire system.
 * Actual **C**SS (even if just flexbox).

-See the [Components.c](./src/Components.c) file for the definitions of the components that make up the app and as a starting point to browse from.
+See the [Components.c](./src/Components.c) file for the definitions of the components that make up the app and as a starting point to browse [the rest of the user-land source](./src) from.

 ## Install